noelo/omydb/README.md

 ### High
 * Warning using local storage volumes as this will impact workload placement
 * Ensuring that base images are used and up to date
+* List of SCC capabilities that are allowed/blocked, list of SCC that the SAs can use

 ### Expectations...
 Potentially resource annotation can be added to enable tests to be skipped (TBD).